fictorial/python-object-persistence/README.rst

 Caching
 -------

-A least-recently-used (LRU) cache to hold the latest copy of each object by object ``id``.
+A least-recently-used (LRU) cache is used to hold the latest copy of each object by object ``id``.
 On a cache miss, the desired object is loaded from the database and placed into the cache.
 If more than N objects (by default, N=1000) objects are stored in the cache, the least-recently-used object is evicted from the